Menditect/documentation/docs/definitions/application.md

 ## Definition

 A Mendix project that is, or has been, accessed by someone using MTA, having access to that project through their Mendix API key.
-An Application always has one or more Application Environments, that may be used in a test configuration.
+An Application always has one or more [Application Environments](application-environment), that may be used in a [Test Configuration](test-configuration).

 ## Properties
 | Name | Description |